Autotrader cars

 Additional words by: Mark Nichol

-If you're looking to buy a sports car, you're going to want something that's great fun to drive, whether that's down to speed, the way it goes around corners, or a combination of both.
+If you're looking to buy a sports car, you'll want something that's great fun to drive - whether that's down to outright speed, the way it goes around corners, or a combination of both.

 Mazda MX-5

 It's sold over a million globally, making it the world’s most popular two-seat sports car.
-Available as a fabric convertible or with a folding hardtop, badged the RF, and with a 2.0-litre or 1.5-litre engine in the newest version.
-Very comfy, very nimble, very entertaining.
+Available as a fabric-roofed convertible or with a folding hardtop (badged 'RF'), and with a 2.0-litre or 1.5-litre engine, there's a good amount of choice.
+Regardless, though, it's a very entertaining drive... assuming you're shorter than six-foot tall; big lads and lasses might struggle with the teensy cabin

 Read the full review.